 Short clip from a recent PBS Documentary on “First Civilizations“.
-I was the key contributor on cities.
-I discuss cultural evolution, cultural-group selection, inequality, and collective brains.
+I was the key contributor on the Cities episode.
+In the full episode, I discuss cultural evolution, cultural-group selection, inequality, and collective brains.
 Full episode available here.
 [Read More]

 Explaining how cultural evolution, evolutionary biology, and the science of cooperation can shed light on corruption.
 Based on Muthukrishna, M., Francois, P., Pourahmadi, S., & Henrich, J. (2017).
 Corrupting Cooperation and How Anti-Corruption Strategies May Backfire.
 Nature Human Behaviour, 1(0138) [Download] & Muthukrishna, M. (2017).
 Corruption, Cooperation, and the Evolution of Prosocial Institutions.
 SSRN Working Paper.
 [Download] [Read More]